mdeng1110/Parsing_Logs/README.md

 # Parsing_Logs
+# This was my CS 231 Advance Python Programming project.
-Parsing logs by using regular expressions
+# It involves parsing logs by using regular expressions.